keu/docs/astro/runtime-image-architecture.md

 ## Default environment variables

-The following table lists the default Runtime environment variables.
-You can override the values of these environment variables to meet the unique requirements of your organization.
-For information about the global environment variables set on the Astro data plane, see [Global environment variables](platform-variables.md).
-To edit default environment variable values, see [Set environment variables on Astro](environment-variables.md).
+The following table lists the Airflow environment variables that have different default values on Astro Runtime.
+Unlike [global environment variables](platform-variables.md) set on the data plane, you can override the values of these variables for specific use cases.
+To edit the values of the default Airflow environment variables, see [Set environment variables on Astro](environment-variables.md).

 | Environment Variable                       | Description                                                                                                          | Value                                   |
 | ------------------------------------------ | -------------------------------------------------------------------------------------------------------------------- | --------------------------------------- |